Money-Forks/divinteractiv/README.md

 * June 27: Thought about design of the calculator/interactive part of the web app.
 * June 28: Coded first version of the app, especially the different parts of the navigation bar.
 I was aided greatly by [this tutorial](https://rstudio.github.io/shinydashboard/).
 * June 29-July 1: Sick so didn't get any work done on the app but did watch WWC's Mentorship Session on Zoom.
 * July 2: Figured out how to deploy my Shiny app, using information from [shinyapps.io](https://shiny.rstudio.com/deploy/).
-Also worked on a draft of the project's Hackathon submission statement.
+Also worked on a draft of the project's Hackathon submission statement and presentation.